Nesousx/masoopy-web/content/posts/2021-02-11-THM-Alfred.md

 ![Jenkins root](/images/2021/02/jenkins_user_root.png)

 NB : this is where MetaSploit is clearly TOO powerful!
-I gained root, using only one command...
+I gained `SYSTEM`, using only one command...
 I have no idea what went on behind the scenes!
 I clearly need to look for a manual way to do that.
 But this will be for another time.

 Since we are "root", let's search for the flag :